1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 - Creams or ointments

-- High-fiber diet and stool softeners
+- Fiber diet and laxatives

-- Office procedures like rubber banding
+- Office tools such as rubber banding

 Diverticular Disease